 Here at home, the picture is less clear.
 Growth has slowed.
 The struggle continues for certain segments of the housing market and the oil and gas sector.
 Corporate earnings results have been mixed, but the labour market is still solid, and cash levels on many corporate balance sheets remain healthy.
 While certain voices of the media continue their pessimistic narrative, many

 In This Issue

 Planning for the Timing of OAS Benefits 2

-Pension Income-Splitting Can Make a Difference
+Pension Income-Splitting Can Make a Difference 2

-The Importance of Beneficiary Designations
+The Importance of Beneficiary Designations -

-The Many Faces of Insurance 4
+Defensive Strategies for Uncertain Times 4